dv/dotworkflows/README.md

 - `canceled`: cancelled (completion_date and cancellation_date will be filled in)

 By changing `status = completed` it sets `activation_date` to nil and sets `completion_date`.
 You cannot set `status = open` but rather you have to set `completion_date` back to `nil`.

+Note: when a todo is logged it is no longer in that project or area, but is in the Logbook.
+It will not show up in the Project as completed todos.
+Only non-logged, completed todos show up when filtering for completion.

 ### show